Public-Health-Scotland/social-care/201920 - 202021 Publication/README.md

 In this folder you can find the code used to produce: [2019/20 - 2020/21 Publication](https://publichealthscotland.scot/publications/insights-in-social-care-statistics-for-scotland/insights-in-social-care-statistics-for-scotland-support-provided-or-funded-by-health-and-social-care-partnerships-in-scotland-201920-202021/).

 The code for the 5 dashboards is avaliable, within each folder the following R scripts can be found:
-- `1.data_preparation.R` (this takes the data and formats it to be used within the R Shiny App and saves it out),
+- `1.data_preparation.R` (this takes the data and formats it to be used within the R Shiny App and saves it out, this formatted data has been provided within the data folder),
 - `global.R`,
 - `ui.R`,
 - `server.R`.